 Wendy Red Star is a multimedia artist of Crow (Apsaalooke) and Irish Descent who works across various artistic disciplines to explore Native American ideologies and colonialist structures from the past and present time.
 Her work is layered with Crow images, ephemera, and conjured histories – real and imagined.
 Red Star works with photography, fiber art, performance art, fashion design, and painting.

 Wendy Red Star was reared on a Crow Reservation in Montana.
 She attended Montana State University and graduated with her B.A. in 2004.
 In 2006, she earned her M.F.A. from U.C.L.A. and now lives in Portland, Oregon.

 Wendy Red Star uses humor and irony in her work to challenge stereotypical views of Native Americans.
-In her 2006 photographic series, “Four Seasons: Spring, Indian Summer, Fall, Winter,” Red Star portrays herself as an Indian maiden in each of the four seasons.
+In her 2006 photographic series, “Four Seasons: Spring, Indian Summer, Fall, Winter,” Red Star lampoons the Western characterization of Native Americans as being inherently connected to nature.
+She portrays herself as an Indian maiden in each of the four seasons, wearing traditional Crow dress and sitting in front of studio backdrops of landscapes and surrounded by plastic props.
 She combines cultural and ceremonial objects with artificial landscape elements in a humorous way.
 She references dioramas, found in natural history museums, that depict American Indians only in traditional ways, and she pokes fun of the romantic notion of them being “one with nature.”

 Red Star reveals the problems of such displays by incorporating manufactured elements such as Astroturf, painted mural backdrops, plastic snowflakes, and inflatable wildlife animals into her brightly colored photographs.
 This staged artificiality raises issues about authenticity in the visual representation of Native American people and their culture.
 Her own culturally mixed family speaks to the impossibility of singular representational accuracy.